vsch/Javafx-WebView-Debugger/README.md

 Based on the solution found by Bosko Popovic and well documented by Mohammad Naghavi.
 Working with JS code in WebView is now very comfortable.
-Not IDE comfortable, but a whole lot more productive than trying to figure buts through log messages.
+Not IDE comfortable, but a whole lot more productive than trying to figure bugs through log messages.

 This file is mostly a repeat of one in mohamnag/javafx_webview_debugger project with some changes to reflect being able to run multiple debugging sessions on a single server.